smcalilly/ingredients/linux.md

 sudo chmod +x script.sh
 ```

-- [more granuluar permissions for a script0 (whoops, where did the link go?)

 search for a word in all the files within a directory:
 ```bash
 grep lambda *